 Sprouts Play Barn – the farm-themed soft play extravaganza at Millets Farm – turned one on Friday and threw a big party to celebrate.
-My two boys (one age 3 and one 5 months) and I were invited along to join in the fun: a morning at Sprouts, lunch and the ice skating on the indoor ice rink at Frosts (the garden centre at Millets).
+My two boys and I were invited along to join in the fun: a morning at Sprouts, lunch and the ice skating on the indoor ice rink at Frosts (the garden centre at Millets).
 Yes please!

 We arrived at 10 and were welcomed with a drink and Mr Sprout himself (a huge fancy dress brussel sprout).
 Now, I’ve had mixed experiences of soft play in general, but I can truly say a glass of bucks fizz (which I was forced to neck as my son immediately pegged it into the depths of the soft play) set me up very well!

 Sprouts is my favourite soft play of the ones we’ve tried in Oxfordshire.
 Despite being the grand old age of one, it’s still really clean and in excellent condition.
 I also really like that lots of it is farm-themed – like jumbo carrots and apple trees – and it’s big enough that there’s loads to explore and maintain interest for a whole session.

 The ‘imaginative play’ bit is brilliant too: there’s a little shop, butchers, post box, ice cream stall and mechanics complete with soft play tractor.